Planning for Redevelopment

 The West River Site development will be a public-private partnership between the Town and a selected development partner.
 The project will result in a mixed-use site with a public park supporting a commercial or civic development to create public, river-oriented activity along the downtown riverfront and provide public access to the scenic Truckee River.

 In May, 2017 the Town issued a Request for Interest/ Qualifications to solicit a development partner for this project.
 This solicitation is now closed.

 The West River Site, commonly referred to as the “Old County Corp Yard,” is an infill site strategically situated on the north bank of the Truckee River, just one block south of the Historic Downtown Truckee commercial row.
 This 1.42 acre site, located at 10257 West River Street, is owned by the Town of Truckee.

 Redevelopment of the West River Site is a Town Council priority, due to the opportunity to provide downtown public riverfront access.
 Several policy documents support this priority, including the General Plan, the Truckee Downtown Specific Plan, and The Downtown River Revitalization Strategy.

 The West river Site was occupied by the Truckee Lumber Company from 1885-1901.
 The property then serviced as the Nevada County Department of Transportation and Sanitation maintenance yard from approximately 1964-1994.

 The Town acquired the site from Nevada County in 2004 for future redevelopment.
-Since that time, several pre-development activities have been completed, including demolition of old County buildings on the site, environmental remediation of soils, a topographic site survey, and a geotechnical report to determine the potential location and engineering strategy for a potential pedestrian bridge.
+Since that time, several pre-development activities have been completed, including demolition of old County buildings on the site, environmental remediation of soils, a topographic site survey, and a geotechnical report.
 Additionally, Chevron Corporation has completed remediation for ground water contamination at the Site, believed to be caused by past petroleum releases on adjacent properties.